ruchisahota/gaia/doc/documentation.md

 Defines the action to apply to a flow.

 - `Allow`: allows the defined traffic.
 - `Reject`: rejects the defined traffic; useful in conjunction with an allow all policy.
-- `Continue`: neither allows or rejects the traffic; useful for applying another property to the traffic, such as encryption.
+- `Continue`: neither allows or rejects the traffic; useful for applying another property to the traffic.

 Default value: